bitovi/hatchify/docs/koa/hatchedKoa.serialize.md

 ## findAll

-Serializes result of multiple instances.
+Serializes result of multiple instances and to show only the specified attributes.

 `hatchedKoa.serialize[schemaName].findAll(data: PlainRecord[] | ORMRecord[], attributes: string[]) =>JSONAPIDocument`